lephare-photoz/lephare/docs/detailed.rst

 | If not available, the parameters are set to -99.

-| The IR luminosity (:math:`L_{IR}`) is derived using LW libraries.
+| The IR luminosity (:math:`L_{IR}`) is derived using LW libraries (LW for Long Wavelengtgh to describe the dust emission).
 For  the Infra-red libraries ( LW: Dale, Lagache, Chary-Elbaz, Siebenmorgen  & Krugel) the IR luminosity is measured from 8 to 1000 microns.
 These  luminosities may be slightly different then the ones quoted by the  authors due to the different definitions of the :math:`L_{IR}` integration limit and because (at least for Dale, Lagache, and  Chary-Elbaz) we have subtracted the underlying stellar component from the original SEDs.